jamrod/herbal-remedy-finder/README.md

 ## Project Description

-Online Herbal contains a database of recipes which are searchable by name, key words or ingredients.
+Online Herbal contains a database of recipes which are searchable by name, keywords or ingredients.
 Also, there are instructionals on basic medicine making and information on individual ingredients uses in herbal medicine.
 Online Herbal has has full CRUD through the admin console.

 ## Project Links